A SNOWSTORM FOR THE AGES

 RAINIEST DAY OF THE YEAR

-The 2.20" of rain that poured down on 11/29 (in a 12-hour period) was a record for the date and the greatest daily rainfall in nearly two years (since Dec.
+The biggest rainfall of the year waited until 11/29 when 2.20" of rain that poured down on in a 12-hour period/ This was a record for the date and the greatest daily rainfall in nearly two years (since Dec.
 9, 2014).
 Furthermore, this became the rainiest day on record for any of the last ten days of November.